rheiland/Studio_rtd/docs/source/galaxy.rst

 **********************

 You can also import a project (.zip) from a GitHub repo.
 This does not require a PAT (for a public repo).
 Selecting `File -> Import project` will request the necessary information and step you through it.
+Once it completes, you will need to do `File -> Open` the .xml configuration file which is probably in the `config` directory.

 .. image:: ./galaxy_imgs/import_from_github.png
    :width: 400px